 | Tile Network | ~77M devices | Opt-in app install | Weakest globally |

-Pebblebee Clip 5 is the only tracker here that taps both Apple Find My and Google Find Hub at the same time.
-In markets where Android is dominant (most of Europe, Southeast Asia, Latin America), Pebblebee’s combined network outperforms every single-network tracker on recovery speed.
-This is the strongest practical argument for the Clip 5 despite lacking UWB.
+Pebblebee Clip 5 is the only tracker here that can be registered to Apple Find My or Google Find Hub from the same hardware.
+In markets where Android is dominant (most of Europe, Southeast Asia, Latin America), choose Find Hub during setup; in iPhone-heavy markets, choose Find My.
+That setup flexibility plus long Bluetooth range is the strongest practical argument for the Clip 5 despite lacking UWB.

 Speaker Volume and the Range You Can’t Measure